aimanameenmohammed/Paper-Ston-Scissor-Game-V1.0/README.md

 **1 → 10 rounds**

-The program validates the entered number and continues asking until the player enters a valid value.
+If the entered number is outside this range, the program continues asking until a valid value is entered.

-Example:
+### Example

     Enter the Rounds From 1 To 10 : 5